tuanhoang68/ContentBaseImageRetrieval_Simple/README.md

 To install all required dependencies in this project:
-  1. Open Terminal in path of this project
+  1. Open Terminal of this project in IDE.
   2. Run 'pip3 install -r requirements.txt'